-There are currently over 100 school in the US and Canada that utilize the Musical Ladder System with their students.
-You should choose a school that uses the System (Happy Valley Arts Academy is the only school in the state of Oregon using this program currently) and allows for children to see breakthroughs in their progress every 3 months.
+You should choose a school that uses a rewards system like this (Happy Valley Arts Academy is the only school in the state of Oregon using this program currently) and allows for children to see breakthroughs in their progress every 3 months.
 It's very important for kids to be rewarded at certain levels so that they are continually engaged and hopeful that they'll perform better each week.
 To see that your child is progressing in their skill, follow my three-step action plan:

-1. Ensure your child receives achievement tests every three months.
+1. Ensure your child receives rewards at least every three months.

 2. Allow your child to participate in recitals every six months.